Quantum and classical algorithms for SOCP based on the multiplicative weights update method: Background

 For a fixed value of $\theta$, suppose that we are promised that either \begin{enumerate}[(i)] \item $\mathcal{S}_{0}$ is nonempty (``feasible'') \item $\mathcal{S}_{\theta}$ is empty (``infeasible'') \end{enumerate} The $\theta$-approximate feasibility question is to determine whether (i) or (ii) is the case, and in the case of (i) to produce a vector $\mathbf{y} \in \mathbb{R}^m$ for which the set $\mathcal{S}_{\theta}$ contains the point\footnote{The semicolon represents row stacking.}

 \end{definition}

-It is well known that optimization of convex programs like SOCPs can be reduced to the feasibility question above, and prior work often omits this reduction explicitly from their presentation.
+It is well known that optimization of convex programs like SOCPs can be reduced to the feasibility question above, and prior work often omits this reduction explicitly from their presentation (see \cite{zheng2024primal} for an exception).
 We include the reduction here for completeness.

 \begin{lemma}[Reduction from general SOCP to primal feasibility problem] Fix positive numbers $R$, $\tilde{R}$, and $\epsilon$.
 Let $\mathcal{P}$ be an SOCP with $r$ cones and $m$ constraints, defined by matrices $A^\pp{k}$ and vectors $\mathbf{b}, \mathbf{c}^\pp{k}$, as in \cref{Def:SOCP}.
 Suppose that $\mathcal{P}$ satisfies the normalisation constraints and strong duality, and that it is $R$-trace and $\tilde{R}$-dual-trace constrained.
 Let $g^*$ denote the optimal value of $\mathcal{P}$, which satisfies the constraint $|g^*| \leq \min(R,\tilde{R})$, given the normalisation conditions and trace constraints.\footnote{This fact follows from the constraint on $\mathbf{c}^\pp{k}$, $R$-trace bound of $\mathbf{x}^\pp{k}$ and Cauchy--Schwarz via a similar calculation as in \cref{footnote:traceconditions}. } Suppose that one has access to an oracle $\mathcal{O}_{\theta}$ that solves the $\theta$-feasibility question with probability at least 2/3 (when the promise is satisfied) for any SOCP $\hat{\mathcal{P}}$ formulated as in \cref{def:SOCP_feasibility}, where $\hat{\mathcal{P}}$ has $r+1$ cones (where the first $r$ cones are the same sizes as those of $\mathcal{P}$, and the final cone is of size 1) and $\hat{\mathcal{P}}$ has $m+1$ constraints.